Introducing The Ledger's 40 Over 40 winners

-The Charlotte Ledger is a new online publication that is quickly growing as a source of original, responsible and fun local business-y news.
-It is run by Tony Mecia and Cristina Bolling, two experienced former Charlotte Observer reporters who believe that Charlotte deserves better, smarter local sources of information.
+The Charlotte Ledger is a new online publication that is quickly growing as a source of original and responsible local news.
+It publishes three local e-newsletters and is led by Tony Mecia and Cristina Bolling, two experienced former Charlotte Observer reporters who believe that Charlotte deserves better, smarter local sources of information.
 The Ledger believes in accuracy and honesty and is almost entirely reader-supported, which allows true editorial independence and enables the publication to focus on serving the needs of readers.
 There are free and paid plans available.
 Find out more.
 You can sign up here:

 About The Charlotte Ledger’s 40 Over 40 Awards

-The Charlotte Ledger accepted nominations in January.
-A panel of 12 judges read the nominations, scored each one on a scale of 1-5, and the top 40 were declared the winners.
+The Charlotte Ledger accepted nominations in January and February.
+A panel of judges read the nominations, scored each one, and the top 40 were declared the winners.

 No pay-to-play: As the official rules state: “There is no fee to enter, no dinner ticket to buy, no gala award table to sponsor, no special advertising section to congratulate winners, no money changing hands.”

 Do you know someone who didn’t make the final cut, or whom you’d like to nominate for next year?
-Hang onto that thought for our 2021 Charlotte Ledger 40 Over 40 contest, which we’ll announce at the start of 2021.
+Hang onto that thought for next year’s Charlotte Ledger 40 Over 40 contest, which we’ll announce at the start of 2022.

-The Charlotte Ledger is an e-newsletter and web site publishing timely, informative, and interesting local business news and analysis Mondays, Wednesdays, Fridays and Saturdays, except holidays and as noted.
+The Charlotte Ledger is a locally owned media company that delivers smart and essential news through e-newsletters and on a website.
 We strive for fairness and accuracy and will correct all known errors.
 The content reflects the independent editorial judgment of The Charlotte Ledger.
 Any advertising, paid marketing, or sponsored content will be clearly labeled.